IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_website.md

 ---
 #Project Website

-*Post URL weekly in the main MS Thesis Slack Channel.*
+*Post URL weekly in the main Senior Project Slack Channel.*

 You should have a **dedicated**, senior project website to document your **daily** and/or **weekly** progress/process of your senior project.
 Students are expected to share their progress with others using their process website.
 * Ideally under your own domain name with a folder named after your project.
 See Spencer's link below under Example Process Websites.